oslc-op/website/content/resources/video-20170616-andrew.md

 author_uri = ""
-tags = ["video", "no-tutorial"] title = "New and updated tools in Eclipse Lyo: Toolchain Designer & Lyo Store"
+tags = ["video", "no-tutorial"] title = "New and updated tools in Eclipse Lyo: Toolchain Designer & Lyo Store" summary = "The latest support tools that were contributed to Eclipse Lyo, which will further aim the development of OSLC adaptors and toolchains"

 +++